6 Things That Helped Me Lose Over 100 Lbs And Keep It Off Over 4 Years!

 - watch a skinny person eat.
 They don’t eat it if it doesn’t look good – what?! lol That one helped me a ton!

 Side note: one day after my surgery my sons got some fast food and came over and sat with me and ate and talked.
 I watched one of them (they are both thin, but, one is really thin) like a hawk, and then something incredible happened!
 One of my sons bit a piece off of a french fry and threw the other half in the trash!
 I stopped him mid-sentence and demanded to know why he would throw away a perfectly good fry!
 He said because the other side was brown… WHAT?!!
 I saw it, it was brown, but it wasn’t molded or dirty or stepped on (I’m not sure, in the past, that any of those situations would have kept me from eating it!).
 I was shocked!
 I have watched him closely now when he ate and basically if it is not pretty, he won’t eat it!
 If it doesn’t taste good he won’t eat it!
 ANDDD… if he isn’t hungry, he won’t eat it!
 What?! all of this was foreign to me!
 I mean I HAD to clean my plate!
 Bad, good, or ugly, the job had to get finished and I was your girl!

-Using what I had learned in 6 months with a good portion of that time spent in bed recovering from my surgery and unable to exercise, I lost 60 lbs and was able to stop taking medicine for the Diabetes.
-It’s been 5 years and I have maintained my weight loss of over 100 lbs and I don’t have Diabetes anymore (my Dr.’s words), and I don’t feel deprived of anything!
+Using what I had learned in 6 months with a good portion of that long time spent in bed recovering from my surgery and unable to exercise, I lost 60 lbs and was able to stop taking medicine for the Diabetes.
+It’s been 5 years and I have maintained my successful weight loss of over 100 lbs and I don’t have Diabetes anymore (my Dr.’s words), and I don’t feel deprived of anything!

 Whatever your health goals are make realistic changes to your lifestyle, ones you can maintain without feeling deprived.
 You’’ll be less likely to give it up!